-However, concern is raised about amplified events occurring in JJ Kelly Park, especially if an event is held over 3 days and nights - the noise will be unrelenting and cannot be escaped when inside our house even with all doors and windows closed.
-We are even unable to hear the TV!
+However, concern is raised about amplified events at Greenhouse Park, especially if an event is held over 3 days and nights.

 The objectors also have significant concerns about traffic - (a) increased event traffic using Evans street, and (b) parking in Evans Street (which is difficult on most weekdays and often weekends).
 Overflow traffic parking occurs when events are held at WIN Stadium.